 - The contractor should have the obligation to minimize the injuries & abate pollution, minimize loss of material.
 For that, he should take maximum precautions and utilize his own past experience at the time of execution.

-- The Machineries at the site are maintained in such a manner that it does not pollute air/water and soil of the site.
+- The Machineries at the site are maintained in such a manner that it does not pollute the air/water and soil of the site.

 - Attain in-house / outside training program, those arranged by EHS Dept.

-- Tank/fuel vessels should have secondary containment with retention capacity equal to 110% of the largest tank.
+- Tank/fuel vessels should have secondary containment with a retention capacity equal to 110% of the largest tank.